Australian rules football positions: Followers

 The followers are three different roles, the "ruck", "rover" and "ruck-rover".

 Also known as the on-ball division, the followers consist of three players: a ruck, a ruck-rover and a rover.
 They are known as followers because they have traditionally been used as players that follow the ball all around the ground as opposed to playing in a set position.
 With modern Australian rules football there is a decreased emphasis on set positions, but followers generally cover much more ground than other players on the field.

 Ruck—their role is to contest with the opposing ruck at centre bounces which take place at the start of each quarter or after each goal and also at stoppages (i.e., boundary throw-ins, ball-ups).
 The ruck usually uses their height (typically rucks are much taller than average) to palm or tap the ball down so that a ruck-rover or rover can run onto it—similar to an NBA centre at the tip-off.
 Historically, it was more common to punch the ball, but the advent of Graham "Polly" Farmer popularised a more precise level of directional tapping.
 Traditionally, rucks have simply been tall players with limited skill and speed, whose only job was to provide a contest in the ruck.
 In recent times, however, rucks have become faster and more skilled, so they can play as an extra midfielder in between ruck contests.

-The tallest AFL players ever are rucks Mason Cox (Collingwood), Aaron Sandilands (Fremantle), Peter Street (Western Bulldogs) and Ned Reeves (Hawthorn), all of whom measure 2.11 m.
+The tallest AFL players ever are rucks Mason Cox (Fremantle), Aaron Sandilands (Fremantle), Peter Street (Western Bulldogs) and Ned Reeves (Hawthorn), all of whom measure 2.11 m.
 Before them the record was held by Matthew "Spider" Burton (Fremantle and North Melbourne) at 2.10 m.
 Gold Coast's Jarrod Witts also stands at 2.10 m.